 Dr. Bontá has been the President and Chief Executive Officer of The Bontá Group since June 2013.
 The Bontá Group provides consulting services in the healthcare area.
 Previously, Dr. Bontá served as the President and Chief Executive Officer of The California Wellness Foundation, a private independent foundation with a mission to improve the health of people in California.
 She has also served as the Vice President of Public Affairs of the Kaiser Foundation Health Plan and Hospitals, Southern California Region, where she was responsible for setting the Region's public policy agenda and providing leadership and oversight of public affairs programs and support for Kaiser Permanente's external communications and reputation management.
-Dr. Bontá also served as the first Latina director of the California Department of Health Services, Prior to serving as director of the California Department of Health Services, Dr. Bontá served as director of the Department of Health and Human Services of the City of Long Beach, California.
+Dr. Bontá also served as the first Latina director of the California Department of Health Services, Dr. Bontá served as director of the California Department of Health and Human Services of the City of Long Beach, California.